Different bean varieties laid out in the shape of a heart.

 Simon Hill

-Fiber: you’ve heard of it, you know it’s good for you, you probably don’t want to mix a cement-colored blend of it into your morning glass of water.
-We hear you.
 But in case you’ve been slacking on the stuff, you should know that it’s made news again.
-Recently, a meta-analysis commissioned by the World Health Organization and published in the leading medical journal The Lancet found a 15-30% reduction in overall deaths for people who ate enough fiber.
+A meta-analysis commissioned by the World Health Organization and published in the leading medical journal The Lancet found a 15-30 percent reduction in overall deaths for people who ate enough fiber.
 Talk about a super nutrient.
 Here’s what you should know.

 What is fiber?